openhab-scripters/openhab-helper-libraries/Sphinx/Contributing/Writing Docs.rst

 Building the Docs
 =================

-  When writing documentation for a module we ask that you build the docs and make sure that your pages are appearing correctly.
+  When writing documentation for a module or package we ask that you build the docs and make sure that your pages are appearing correctly.
 This will also allow you to view what the rendered docs will look like if you are using any formatting.
-If you do not build the documentation yourself and verify it, a maintainer will have to do it and this will delay merging your module.
+If you do not build the documentation yourself and verify it, a maintainer will have to do it and this will delay merging your package.

   This section will go over all of the steps to build the docs from nothing.
   If you already have a Virtual Environment setup for this, you can skip to